ChuckMac/analytics-for-cloudflare/README.txt

 == Changelog ==

+= 1.0.2 =
+* Added: Developer hooks to filter api values

 = 1.0.1 =
-* Internationalization not enabled.
+* Fixed: Internationalization not enabled.
-* Link to settings from the plugin page.
+* Added: Link to settings from the plugin page.

 = 1.0 =
 * The initial release of the plugin.

 == Upgrade Notice ==

+= 1.0.1 =
+Additional developer hooks to filter api values.

 = 1.0.1 =
 Internationalization fix and other minor updates.